Trade directory · Bangor metro · Maine

 Inspection Schedule

 Rough-in inspection before covering work, final inspection after completion.
-Must schedule 24 hours in advance with Bangor Code Enforcement.
-Water pressure test required for new lines.
+Emergency repairs may require next-day inspection.
+Schedule inspections 24 hours in advance through Bangor Code Enforcement.

 §4